sarahquigley/milk-mustache/_posts/recipes/2013-02-18-chocolate-chip-coconut-slices.md

 {% include image.html images="DSCF0602.jpg" entry=page %}

-Romantic too are the wafting scents of butter, chocolate and coconut filling the kitchen as you sit back, hot coffee in hand waiting for your chocolate chip coconut slices to emerge from the oven.kjj
+Romantic too are the wafting scents of butter, chocolate and coconut filling the kitchen as you sit back, hot coffee in hand waiting for your chocolate chip coconut slices to emerge from the oven.